sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>harfbuzz-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for harfbuzz
+Short desc    : Development files for harfbuzz
 URL          : https://harfbuzz.github.io/
-Лицензия     : MIT
+License      : MIT
-Описание     : The harfbuzz-devel package contains libraries and header files for
+Descript     : The harfbuzz-devel package contains libraries and header files for
              : developing applications that use harfbuzz.
 ```